 (b) the Transport Workers Union of Australia, Industrial Union of Workers Western Australian Branch.

-(2) For the purposes of this Act, a “payment dispute” arises if, by the time the amount claimed in a payment claim is due to be paid under an owner-driver contract, the amount has not been paid in full, or the claim has been rejected or wholly or partly disputed.
+(2) For the purposes of this Act, a payment dispute arises if, by the time the amount claimed in a payment claim is due to be paid under an owner-driver contract, the amount has not been paid in full, or the claim has been rejected or wholly or partly disputed.

 38. Industrial Relations Commission sitting as the Road Freight Transport Industry Tribunal